vincmazet/bip/_sources/restoration/deconvolution.md

 Deconvolution needs a degradation model, thus having knowledge about both $h$ and $b$.

 * The PSF $h$ can be estimated by observation, _i.e._ by finding in the image some factors to estimate $h$.
-  For example, a single point object in the image is actually $h$.
+  For example, a single point object in the image is $h$.
   The PSF can also be estimated by experimentation by reproducing the observation conditions in a laboratory.
   So, the image of a pulse gives an estimate of $h$.
   Finally, it is also possible to estimate the PSF from a mathematical model of the physics of the observation.